 What are the best drama movies on Disney+ Hotstar?
-The 22 titles below are a mix of dramas, comedy-dramas, and period dramas.
-They star actors such as Shabana Azmi, Mohanlal, Richa Chadda, Vicky Kaushal, Shweta Tripathi, Mammootty, Robin Williams, Drew Barrymore, Taraji P. Henson, Octavia Spencer, Janelle Monáe, Forest Whitaker, James McAvoy, Mark Ruffalo, Lupita Nyong'o, Laura Dern, Elizabeth Debicki, Claire Danes, and Willem Dafoe.
-And they come from directors in Neeraj Ghaywan, Shyam Benegal, Anwar Rasheed Theodore Melfi, Kevin Macdonald, Ryan Murphy, Wes Anderson, and Mira Nair.
+The 26 titles below are a mix of dramas, comedy-dramas, and period dramas.
+They star actors such as Shabana Azmi, Mohanlal, Richa Chadda, Vicky Kaushal, Shweta Tripathi, Mammootty, Robin Williams, Ralph Fiennes, Julie Andrews, Drew Barrymore, Taraji P. Henson, Octavia Spencer, Janelle Monáe, Forest Whitaker, James McAvoy, Mark Ruffalo, Lupita Nyong'o, Laura Dern, Elizabeth Debicki, Claire Danes, and Willem Dafoe.
+And they come from directors in Neeraj Ghaywan, Dibakar Banerjee, Mira Nair, Shyam Benegal, Anwar Rasheed, Theodore Melfi, Kevin Macdonald, Ryan Murphy, Wes Anderson, and Steven Spielberg.
 A “⭐” marks an editors' choice.

-You might find more drama movies in our list of best movies.
+You might find more drama movies in our list of best movies on Disney+ Hotstar.
 If you're looking for even more movies on Disney+ Hotstar, we've recommendations for some select other genres as well that you should check out.
 We also have similar articles for best drama movies on Netflix and Amazon Prime Video.

 In writer-director Shyam Benegal's feature-length directorial debut, a child-desiring Dalit woman (Shabana Azmi) married to a deaf-mute alcoholic potter is seduced by the village landlord's son (Anant Nag), which causes personal and societal problems.
 Free to watch.